'This Is Depraved Conduct': Couple Charged With Torture After Kids Found Shackled

 As to why the parents face 12 counts and not 13, Hestrin responded: "I don't know why, but apparently the 2-year-old was getting enough to eat."

-He noted officials reserve the right to file more charges as the investigation proceeds.
+He noted that officials reserve the right to file more charges as the investigation proceeds.

+The parents pleaded not guilty Thursday.
+Their bail is set at $12 million each.

 Prosecutors hope to learn more about the lives of these children from one of the few privileges Hestrin said they were allowed: their journals.
 Hestrin said they lived in Fort Worth, Texas, until 2010 when they moved to Murrieta, Calif., and finally settled in Perris in 2014.
 And during this time, despite being kept in separate rooms or chained to furniture, the children were allowed to keep journals of their own.